“A sled dog, without him,

 The last musher to check-in at White Mountain was Apayauq Reitan, the Iñupiaq trans woman from Kaktovik, Alaska.
 She rode her towline of eight dogs into the village on Friday, March 18th, at 4:37 p.m.
 By Saturday afternoon, she was still there waiting out a wild wind storm.
 Two rookies, fourteen miles ahead, were knocked off the trail from gales reaching forty miles an hour.
 The mushers were injured and required rescuing.
 A third rookie turned his team around for similar reasons.
-All three scratched in the final 77 mile run of the race.
+All three scratched in the final 77-mile run of the race.
 Reitan said she was driving her dog team at a forty-five-degree angle just to fight the ground storm in that last stretch to Nome.
-She crossed the finish line late Saturday, March 19th, winning the Red Lantern award and $1000 prize given to the last dog sled team to finish the race.
+She crossed the finish line late Saturday, March 19th, winning the Red Lantern, the prize given to the last dog team, and was awarded a $1000 prize.
 She is the first openly trans woman to complete an Iditarod.

 After visiting with Iñupiaq cousins, uncles, aunties and friends in Unakaleet, Ryan Redington fought off a bad case of leg cramps by the time he reached Shaktoolik on the edge of the icy Norton Sound.
 But whatever delays he met there, including an electrolyte fix that had turned his vision black for a bit, he made up for it, clocking through checkpoints on his way to Nome.
 Mushing straight through Elim, he reclaimed his spot in the top ten.
 Meanwhile, Brent Sass, who had already taken off from his long layover at White Mountain, had maintained the lead he’d held since nine checkpoints back in Cripple, crossing the finish line early Tuesday morning, March 15th, for the win.
 At Koyuk, the third to last stop on the trail, Redington dropped Sven from his pack of dogs, which left him with nine.
 At White Mountain, he unhitched another – one his leaders, Whip.
 The whole team was sore from what had turned into a hard trail.